DIFI-Consortium/DIFI-Certification/DIFI_Validator/README.md

 The source code is split into the following files:

 - drx.py - Receives and decodes packets, includes a socket-based app
-- dcs.py - Creates 'Standard Context' packets
+- dcs.py - Creates Context packets
-- dvs.py - Creates 'Version Context' packets
+- dds.py - Creates Data packets
-- dds.py - Creates 'Data' packets
+- dvs.py - Creates Version packets
 - webgui.py - Flask REST API/server code that makes a web UI to go along with the drx.py app

 Each has a `--help` option for more info on running it directly

 See the [Docker README](docker/README.md) for instructions on running webgui.py in a containerized manner.

+For questions/comments on the Validator tool, reach out to Marc.

 # Basic Tutorial